 Within its Department of Communication at its Headquarters in Garching near Munich, Germany, ESO is offering

-In ESO's Department of Communication you will work with a team of professional science communicators for the preparation of ESO and ESA/Hubble news and photo releases, publications, web pages, video scripts, exhibition panels and other public communication products.
+In ESO's Department of Communication you will work with a team of professional science communicators for the preparation of ESO news and press releases, publications, web pages, video scripts, exhibition panels and other public communication products

 Through your involvement in various projects and with our support, you will have the opportunity to understand and learn: